PennTURBO/disease-diagnosis-knowledgegraph-pipeline/skip_mondo_transitivity_example.md

 > Added 96548 statements.
 Update took 2m 50s, minutes ago.

-## Now materialize transitively and filter out rare disease
+## Now materialize transitively and filter out inherited diseases

 - Will have to add more filters later
 - Note that SNOMED filters would have to be written separately